 Track grouping.
-Lock related tracks (such as drum or background vocals) together and segments anywhere... onto blank tracks or right into the middle of an existing track I the part after the insert just them as one
+Lock Mark a track segment and name it as a Region (continuous segment) a Super Region (non-adjacent parts of a rack).
+Then cut, copy and paste these segments anywhere ... onto blank tracks or right into the middle of an existing track i the part after the insert just "slides" down to make room).